haseebeqx/image-converter-downloader-extension/README.md

-## Image converter and downloader extension for chrome
+## Image converter and downloader extension

 This allows you to download any images in PNG, and JPEG format.
 Or copy their JPEG or PNG data urls.